-I am Rachel S and I have along with Jo Williams been part of the MHWB team since the start.
+I am Rachel S and I have, along with Jo Williams, been part of the mental Health and Wellbeing (MHWB) team at Dysart School since the start.
 My main role is The Nest which I love.
-I work both in the nest rooms, classrooms and on occasions mobile where ever a pupil may need me.
+I work both in the nest rooms, classrooms and on occasions mobile wherever a pupil may need me.

 I do 1:1 sessions, small group session made up of pupils with similar needs or who communicate in similar ways.
 I also work in classes doing MHWB/emotions sessions.